By Mayo Clinic Staff

 The nephrectomy procedure varies, depending on how the surgery is performed and how much of the kidney is removed.
 Variations include:

 - Open surgery.
-In an open nephrectomy, the surgeon makes an incision about 10 to 20 inches (25 to 50 centimeters) long in either your side or your abdomen — typically between the lower ribs on the side of the affected kidney.
+In an open nephrectomy, the surgeon makes a cut (incision) along your side or on your abdomen — usually between the lower ribs on the side of the affected kidney.
 The surgeon may need to remove a lower rib to gain better access to the kidney.

 - Laparoscopic surgery.
 In this minimally invasive procedure, the surgeon makes a few small incisions in your abdomen to insert wand-like devices equipped with video cameras and small surgical tools.
 The surgeon makes a somewhat larger opening if your entire kidney needs to be removed.

 - Robot-assisted laparoscopic surgery.
-The surgeon may use a robotic system to perform a laparoscopic nephrectomy.
+In a variation of laparoscopic surgery, the surgeon may use a robotic system to perform the procedure.
 Robotic tools require very small incisions, provide better imaging of the procedure and enable precise removal of diseased tissue.
-The surgeon controls the surgical instruments from a remote console a short distance from the operating table.
-The assisting surgical team inserts the instruments through the abdominal incisions and attaches the instruments to the system's robotic arms.

 - Radical nephrectomy.
 In a radical nephrectomy, the surgeon removes the whole kidney, the fatty tissues surrounding the kidney and a portion of the tube connecting the kidney to the bladder (ureter).
 The surgeon may remove the adrenal gland that sits atop the kidney if a tumor is close to or involves the adrenal gland.